SEAF India Agribusiness Fund closed fundraising at over $40M, aims 3 more deals by year end

 (Edited by Joby Puthuparampil Johnson)

-SEAF India Agribusiness Fund is a $75 million Private equity fund managed by Small Enterprise Assistance Funds.
-The fund seeks to invest in food and agriculture sectors.
+SEAF India Agribusiness Fund is a private equity fund managed by Small Enterprise Assistance Funds with $75 million assets under management.
+It provides growth capital to companies operating in India.
+The fund seeks to invest in early stage businesses in underserved market and agriculture sectors.